Batuhan-Ylmz/Fine-tuning-word2vec-Turkish-model-s-word-embeddings-with-Negative-sampling/README.md

 # Fine-Tuning word2vec Turkish models' word embeddings with Negative sampling, word extracting and dimension reduction ( autoencoders )

-A Turkish word2vec model proposed by Abdulllatif Koksal (https://github.com/akoksal) using the Gensim library is fine-tuned with negative sampling and word extracting algorithm.
+A Turkish word2vec model proposed by Abdullatif Koksal (https://github.com/akoksal) using the Gensim library is fine-tuned with negative sampling and word-extracting algorithm after dimension-reduction using AutoEncoders.

 # Downloading the Model